-1. In the Acts the publication of the Gospel is connected with

-Apostolical Testimonies. wrote in their Epistles.

-The Acts.

-Acts v.
-Acts xiii.

-the Holy Trinity, though under an aspect suited to the times of preparation.
+1. In the Acts the publication of the Gospel is connected with the Holy Trinity, though under an aspect suited to the times of preparation.
 For, there is still evidence after Pentecost of the same law of gradual development which reigned before.

 The doctrine in this historical book is not fully revealed to those who were not yet prepared to receive it: at least, not until they were fully prepared.
+When we read St. Peter's testimony before the Council, 1 and St. Paul's in his several missionary discourses, 2 we must remember that the Three Persons whom they invariably introduce are the same of Whom the Lord had spoken before He departed, and of Whom these Preachers afterwards more clearly wrote in their Epistles.

+1 Acts 5; 2 Acts 8.

-When we read St. Peter's testimony before the Council, and St. Paul's in his several missionary discourses, we must remember that the Three Persons whom they invariably introduce are the same of Whom the Lord had spoken before He departed, and of Whom these Preachers afterwards more clearly man's return to fellowship with God, is always described in harmony with this doctrine.
-For through Him we both have access Eph.ii.18. by one Spirit unto the Father: this great word is the key to the general strain of the Epistles, and, if pursued into its consequences, is sufficient to establish the Divinity of each Person.
+2. The Mediatorial Economy, that is, the entire system of man's return to fellowship with God, is always described in harmony with this doctrine.
+For through Him we both have access by one Spirit unto the Father: 1 this great word is the key to the general strain of the Epistles, and, if pursued into its consequences, is sufficient to establish the Divinity of each Person.
 It is utterly inconceivable that admission to the presence and knowledge and acceptance of God could be given by any creatures as such.
 But this will be made more emphatic when we consider that the mediatorial economy leads to union with the Deity, which, whether regarded as our being in God, or God being in us, is the highest blessedness of the creature.
-To be filled unto all the fulness of God is in the Ephesian prayer the result of being

-2. The Mediatorial Economy, that is, the entire system of

-Mediatorial Economy.

-Eph. iii.
-16-19.

-Col. i.
-27.

-might dwell in your hearts by faith.
-Here, to the believing eye at least, is the INDWELLING TRINITY.
-Nor can any candid mind resist this conclusion when other passages which do not unite the Three Persons are collated: those namely which speak of Christ in you, the hope of glory; of our bodies being the temple of the Holy Ghost Which is in you; and many others which will be referred to more fully when the Economical Trinity is the subject.
+To be filled unto all the fullness of God is in the Ephesian prayer the result of being strengthened with might by His Spirit in the inner man, that Christ may dwell in your hearts by faith.
+2 Here, to the believing eye at least, is the INDWELLING TRINITY.
+Nor can any candid mind resist this conclusion when other passages which do not unite the Three Persons are collated: those namely which speak of Christ in you, the hope of glory; 3 of our body as being a temple of the Holy Ghost Which is in you; 4 and many others which will be referred to more fully when the Economical Trinity is the subject.
 Suffice now to observe that it is the prerogative of God alone to dwell in His creatures; that to the Father, the Son, and the Spirit distinctively and equally this prerogative is assigned; and that to no other beings or persons is it ascribed throughout the Scriptures.
 No principle is more universal than this.